snovvcrash/PPN/docs/README.md

 ❗❗❗ **THIS PAGE IS DEPRECATED.
 THE PROJECT HAS MOVED [HERE](https://ppn.snovvcrash.rocks/)** ❗❗❗

+⚠️ **DISCLAIMER.** All information contained in this blog post is provided for educational and research purposes only.
+The author is not responsible for any illegal use of any information published in this blog post. ⚠️

 Use your <kbd>Ctrl</kbd>-<kbd>F</kbd> to navigate this mess.

 [//]: # (# -- 5 spaces)